 The CMM Learning Exchange is an annual forum that brings together a diverse community of individuals and groups to focus on and advance individual and collective understanding on communication, as put forth by the Coordinated Management of Meaning (CMM).
-This fellowship program supports CMM as a way to address issues of violence, conflict, peace, and sustainability.
+AC4 supports CMM as a theoretical framework and methodology for addressing issues of violence and conflict, and for fostering peace and sustainability.

-- Application for the fellowship is online and will open in Spring 2017.
+- Application for the fellowship is not currently open.

-- In 2016, AC4 selected four fellows; each using CMM in their research or practice in the field of conflict resolution or peacebuilding
+- In 2017, AC4 selected three fellows; each using CMM in their research or practice in the field of conflict resolution or peacebuilding.

-- current graduate students or alumni of conflict resolution and peace building from universities around the globe.
+- Current graduate students or alumni of conflict resolution and peace building from universities around the globe are eligible to apply.

 - Fellows may use their financial award to cover transportation to and from the Learning Exchange, accommodation for up to 3 nights, registration, and CMM membership.